MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * The script node selector (Fuzzy Finder) in the script graph UI no longer includes nodes that access inherited properties or methods through types that cannot be accessed directly.

 * Fixed sharing tags shown in the Visual Scripting graph UI for the following Mesh Interactable Body script nodes to correctly say Shared by all clients (instead of incorrectly Local to this client):
     Mesh Interactable Body | Is Activated
     Mesh Interactable Body | Get Equipped At
     Mesh Interactable Body | Is Equipped
     Mesh Interactable Body | Get Equip Time

     The functionality of these visual script nodes is unchanged.
 If you need a local version of these properties, you can combine them with the Mesh Interactable Body | Is Mine property.

+* Attempting to set an undeclared script variable in a `Variables` component that's "Shared by all clients" no longer causes a flood of console errors.
+Instead, the attempt to set the invalid variable is ignored.

 * **On State Changed** outputs can now be read even when the **On State Changed** event itself wasn't triggered.